JasonLiu1229/Webservices-FastAPI/README.md

 This project makes use of FastAPI to create a RESTful API.

 ## Installation
+Prerequirements is that we run this on Ubuntu or wsl.

 1. Clone the repository
 2. Make a virtual environment
 ```bash